attearturo/Prodoc/README.md

 We’re glad you asked!
 Prodoc is where design happens.
 It’s a digital workspace that powers your design teams — all the pieces and the people — so you can get things done.

+## What is Prodoc?
+We’re glad you asked!
+Prodoc is where design happens.
+It’s a digital workspace that powers your design teams — all the pieces and the people — so you can get things done.

 ## Folder Structure